AchiniWathsala/Forecasting_Paddy_Production/README.md

 # Forecasting Paddy Production in Sri Lanka

-A comparative study of time series and machine learning models for forecasting paddy production, average yield, and sown extent in Sri Lanka, combined with an analysis of long-term farming practice trends.
+A comparative study of time series and machine learning models for forecasting paddy production, average yield and sown extent in Sri Lanka, combined with an analysis of long-term farming practice trends.

 > B.Sc.
-(Honours) in Applied Sciences — Department of Statistics, University of Sri Jayewardenepura, Sri Lanka
+(Honours) in Applied Sciences - Department of Statistics, University of Sri Jayewardenepura, Sri Lanka
 > Carried out in collaboration with the Department of Census and Statistics, Sri Lanka

 ---